-Improvements to the planning system to prioritise waste and resource recovery

-Improve waste and resource recovery outcomes for state significant developments, such as wind farms.
+Improvements to the planning system to prioritise waste and resource recovery Improve waste and resource recovery outcomes for state significant developments, such as wind farms.
 Prioritise waste and resource recovery within district plans, SEPPs and LEPs and evaluate the benefit of a SEPP for waste and resource recovery.

-Strategically plan for waste and resource recovery infrastructure.

-Transition towards a circular economy

-NSW Government has a lead role in developing holistic policy approaches that support the transition to a circular economy with substantial commitment and investment from all levels of government.

-Regional areas have the potential opportunity to develop localised circular economies through regional processing and remanufacturing of recyclables, bringing jobs and investment and overcoming the costly logistics facing communities trucking their recycling to Sydney/Brisbane for processing.
+Strategically plan and protect waste and resource recovery infrastructure Transition towards a circular economy NSW Government has a lead role in developing holistic policy approaches that supports transition to a circular economy.
+Substantial commitment and investment from all levels of government is needed to transition towards a circular economy and a resilient and responsible waste and resource recovery sector.
+Regional areas have the potential opportunity to develop localised circular economies through regional processing and remanufacturing of recyclables, bringing jobs and investment and overcoming the costly logistics facing communities trucking their recycling to Sydney for processing.
 Support would be required to secure stable markets for regional products made of recycled content.

-Review the effectiveness of the waste levy

-Local councils pay waste levies on behalf of ratepayers that are recovered through household rates.
+Review the effectiveness of the waste levy Local councils pay waste levies on behalf of ratepayers that are recovered through household rates.
 Waste levies currently have limited impact on reducing the waste generated by ratepayers, as they have no direct financial incentive to reduce waste going to landfill, paying generally a flat fee for their waste.
-However, there is potential to structure a tiered waste levy to support initiatives that align with strategy objectives.
+However there is potential to structure a tiered waste ley to support initiatives that align with strategy objectives.
 Only a small proportion of the levy paid by ratepayers is returned to councils for waste management and recycling programs.
 The NSW waste levy is used to fund other NSW Government priorities rather than reserving the revenue for waste management and recycling programs as its purpose.

-A review of the waste levy including its effectiveness in reducing waste to landfill and promoting recycling and resource recovery would be appropriate.

-The implementation of waste levies across Australia in an equitable and consistent manner, so that interstate transfer of waste is minimized, should be advocated.

-Increased hypothecation of the waste levy

-The NSW Government collects more than \$770 million each year from its waste levy but it only returns a small portion of that money - less than 20 percent - to waste and recycling services in NSW.
+A review of the waste levy including its effectiveness in reducing waste to landfill and promoting recycling and resource recovery is welcomed by LGNSW.
+The implementation of waste levies across Australia in an equitable and consistent manner so that interstate transfer of waste is minimised should be advocated.
+Increased hypothecation of the waste levy The NSW Government collects more than \$770 million each year from its waste levy but it only returns a small portion of that money less than 20 percent - to waste and recycling services in NSW.
 The NSW Government should fully reinvest its increasing waste levy revenue in better planning and management of our waste and recovered resources to drive a circular economy.

-Stronger regional coordination of councils on waste and resource recovery

-The model of the Metro Regional Waste Groups and the RENEW Regional Waste Groups supported by regional waste strategies that align with the NSW WARR strategy has been effective in: improving the delivery of WLRM programs; ensuring a conduit between councils and EPA staff; increasing regional collaboration for planning and joint procurement of waste and resource recovery infrastructure and services; knowledge sharing and capacity building of councils; regional scale campaigns to underpin council level behaviour change across the target areas of the WARR strategy.
-A commitment to fund and resource regional coordination for strong waste and resource recovery outcomes should form part of the 20year Waste Strategy.

-Improved waste and resource recovery data

-Better transparency and access to timely, robust and credible data so that best value can be achieved for the community.
+Stronger regional coordination of councils on waste and resource recovery The model of the Metro Regional Waste Groups and the RENEW Regional Waste Groups supported by regional waste strategies that align with the NSW WARR strategy has been effective in: improving the delivery of WLRM programs increasing regional collaboration for planning and joint procurement of waste and resource recovery infrastructure and services, knowledge sharing and capacity building of councils, as well as regional scale campaigns to underpin council level behaviour change across the target areas of the WARR strategy.
+A commitment to fund and resource regional coordination for strong waste and resource recovery outcomes should form part of the 20 year Waste Strategy.
+Improved waste and resource recovery data Better transparency and access to timely, robust and credible data so that best value can be achieved for the community.
 There is a lack of central coordination and management of waste sector data for informed decision making.